Realm and Rulership

 - The Guild's heraldry appears on the realm map, with the names of the guild, capital and ruler.

 - Guild Leaders can appoint Tax Collectors, who have the power to levy weekly taxes of gold and resources from every other city in the realm.

 Claiming a Realm

-Only Rank 7 Trees can upgrade into palaces, and once the upgrade is complete, the tree is considered Rank 8.
+Only a Rank 7 Tree of Life can upgrade into a palace.
+Once the upgrade is complete, the tree is then considered Rank 8.

 Preparations for the city capital must be made in the form of gold and other resources:

 - Must have a Warehouse built within the city vying for dominion of the realm

 - 5,000,000 Gold either in the Tree of Life strongbox or within the Warehouse

 - 8,000 Stone - available from any stone or metal mine

 - 8,000 Lumber - available from any lumber camp